|Other Work:||Renovations between 1986 and 1994 completed by IKOY|

 |Firms:||Green, Blankstein and Russell|

-The Winnipeg International Airport (now known as the James Armstrong Richardson Airport) was designed by Green, Blankstein and Russell, Winnipeg's most prominent post-war architectural firm.
+The former terminal at Winnipeg International Airport (now James Armstrong Richardson International Airport) was designed by Green, Blankstein and Russell, Winnipeg's most prominent post-war architectural firm.
 Opened in 1964, the terminal was originally part of a national network of sophisticated, art-filled air terminals built between 1958 and 1964 (including Edmonton, Toronto and Gander).
-Winnipeg's airport was widely recognized as one of the finest examples of mid-century modern architecture in the country.
+Winnipeg's airport terminal was widely recognised as one of the finest examples of mid-century modern architecture in the country.

-The Airport was an International Style building -- it was a minimalist, rectilinear, steel-and-glass structure with sophisticated detailing.
-The modern terminal incorporated the latest in Canadian and internationally designed furniture and contemporary art, including the largest public art projects ever realized in Canada at the time.
-(Rasky, 12) Of particular significance were Eli Bornstein's Structuralist Relief in Fifteen Parts (1962) and John Graham's Northern Lights (1964), installed on the north and south walls of the concourse.
-Bornstein's architectural mural was a rhythmic pattern of vividly coloured enameled metal cubes; Graham's installation, which was designed in consultation with Bornstein, and akin in both scale and colour, was an assembly of coloured plexiglass and mosaic tiles.
+The terminal was an International Style building -- it was a minimalist, rectilinear, steel-and-glass structure with sophisticated detailing.
+The modern terminal incorporated the latest in Canadian and internationally designed furniture and contemporary art, including the largest public art projects ever realised in Canada at the time.
+Of particular significance were Eli Bornstein's Structuralist Relief in Fifteen Parts (1962) and John Graham's Northern Lights (1964), installed on the north and south walls of the concourse.
+Bornstein's architectural mural was a rhythmic pattern of vividly coloured enameled metal cubes.
+Graham's installation, which was designed in consultation with Bornstein, and akin in both scale and colour, was an assembly of coloured plexiglass and mosaic tiles.
 The installed sculptural works instilled a gallery-like quality in the open, public spaces of the main hall and mezzanine and symbolized a national aspiration to make airports into cultural institutions.
-(Flaman, 183)

 Between 1986 and 1994, a renovation and expansion of the building was undertaken by then Winnipeg-based architectural firm IKOY.
 The approach was sensitive to the original 1964 design and did not alter the building's general character.

-Although there was local, provincial and national support for maintaining and re-purposing the airport, it was closed in 2011 and later demolished.
+Although there was local, provincial and national support for maintaining and repurposing the terminal, it was closed in 2011 when a new terminal building was opened, and later demolished.